- Written by Dr.Mehmet Demircioglu

 The first reason is visual anxiety.
 A transplanted scalp can look dry, crusted, shiny, white, yellow, or uneven in the first days.
 The donor area can feel rough or tight.
 It is natural to want to soften everything and make the scalp look cleaner.

 The second reason is fear of infection.
-If someone sees a red spot, a small pimple, or a wet looking crust, they may assume antibiotic ointment will protect the area.
+If you see a red spot, a small pimple, or a wet looking crust, it is easy to assume antibiotic ointment will protect the area.
 A surface cream cannot replace clean technique, correct washing, the right medicine when needed, or direct medical review when the pattern is worsening.

 The third reason is mixed instructions.
 Some clinics prescribe a specific ointment for a specific number of days.
 Some use a foam or moisturizer to soften scabs before washing.
 Some prefer saline and gentle shampoo.
 Some advise nothing on the recipient area except the planned washing routine.
 When these protocols are mixed together online, the instruction becomes confusing.